raphaelyancey/ecartebleue-extension/README.md

-# ecartebleue-webext
+# ecartebleue-extension

-WebExtension for generating eCarte Bleue numbers.
+WebExtension for generating eCarte Bleue numbers in one click using [ecartebleue-cli-api](https://github.com/raphaelyancey/ecartebleue-cli-api).